Pressure Care And Cushions

 If at risk of pressure sores or in need of postural support, an appropriate wheelchair cushion is key.
 The right cushion will stabilise the pelvis, protect the skin and position the body, while providing appropriate levels of comfort.

-For those needing specialist cushions, we can source these from all the major manufacturers, including Sunrise Medical's JAY range, Invacare's Matrx, and Pride Quantum's Synergy.
+For those needing specialist cushions, whether on a manual or powered wheelchair, we can source these from all the major manufacturers, including Sunrise Medical's JAY range, Invacare's Matrx and Vicair air cushions, and Pride Quantum's Synergy.
 However, our preferred range is Sunrise Medical's JAY cushions, which are comfortable, lightweight, low maintenance, and highly configurable, allowing them to cater to a wide range of seating requirements.
 This page outlines some of the key factors affecting choice of cushion before profiling the most popular cushions from the JAY range.

 We offer all our range of cushions for purchase - additionally for those whose need for a pressure cushion is immediate or short-term, we also hire out the Invacare Matrx Flo-Tech Solution, which is the NHS's go-to pressure cushion.
 This is available in a selection of sizes, and features a contoured foam base, and dual-layer gel sacs to provide a high degree of pressure relief.

 To maintain skin integrity, the mass of the wheelchair user needs to be spread over as wide an area as possible, and away from bony prominences.
 Solid materials such as foams, viscos and gels can provide some pressure reduction depending on the type of material, but there is always a material counterforce that creates reactive pressure in critical areas and limits the ability to redistribute pressure from sensitive areas.